mrgoonie/winshot/docs/codebase-summary.md

 - Styled canvas auto-copy to clipboard on capture completion (if enabled in config)
 - Capture notifications with toast messages
 - File path clipboard integration for quick access to saved files
+- Keyboard shortcuts for all major operations (see Phase 3 section below)
+- JPEG quality configuration loaded from app config on startup

 ### Components (13 total)